qingwei91/qingwei91.github.io/src/pages/higher-fix/index.md

 typeMatch(queryString, queryNestedString)   // compiles
 ```

-This is useful because for any recursive query, we can know the result type statically.
+Having a type param is useful because for any recursive query, we can know the result type statically without traversing the tree, which is a runtime property.

 To apply recursion scheme, it's typical to follow the following steps